AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ### Challenge
 - Predict the outcome coin flip 10 times in a row.
 ### Purpose
-Understanding generating random numbers in solidity can be tricky.
+Understanding generating random numbers in solidity and their potential threat.
 ### Contract
 ```
 // SPDX-License-Identifier: MIT